iecse/OrderOfChaos_TechTatva2025/35. Caravans Of The Realm/CaravansOfTheRealm.md

 **Input**
 ```
-1
+2
 5 12
 10 8 0 5 3
 2 4 1 1 3
+3 100
+0 2 4
+4 2 1
 ```

 **Output**
 ```
 3
+1
 ```

 ## Explanation

+### Test Case 1

 - The caravans starting at mile 10 (speed 2) and mile 8 (speed 4) meet and form a fleet at mile 12.
 - The caravan starting at mile 0 (speed 1) does not meet any other caravan and is a fleet by itself.
 - The caravans at miles 5 (speed 1) and 3 (speed 3) form a fleet at mile 6 and move together at speed 1 until reaching the tower.

+### Test Case 2
+- The caravans starting at 0 (speed 4) and 2 (speed 2) become a fleet, meeting each other at 4.
+The caravan starting at 4 (speed 1) travels to 5.
+- Then, the fleet at 4 (speed 2) and the caravan at position 5 (speed 1) become one fleet, meeting each other at 6.
+The fleet moves at speed 1 until it reaches the tower.